buruzaemon/hedonic/README.md

 # Hedonic Regression
-Quick example of using linear regression for real estate valuation
+Quick example of using linear regression for real estate valuation for homes in the Boston suburbs.

+## tl;dr
+R's [`lm`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html) function for linear model fitting was used for a Hedonic regression to predict with fair accuracy the median value of owner-occupied homes.

 ## Data